 - New hypertension: 11.4% vs. 10.1%, p < 0.05. mean difference in systolic blood pressure = 0.9 mm Hg during the trial

 The results of this trial indicate that evacetrapib is not superior to placebo in reducing cardiovascular outcomes in patients at high risk for vascular risk despite a 130% increase in HDL-C and a 37% decrease in LDL-C. Reasons for this are unclear, but may be related to a blood pressure increasing effect of these drugs (although it only increased by 1 mm Hg during the trial).
 Inflammatory markers such as high-sensitivity C-reactive protein were also elevated with evacetrapib.
 This trial, coupled with negative results for torcetrapib and dalcetrapib, suggests that CETP inhibition may not be a good strategy to mitigate residual cardiovascular risk.
-An outcomes trial with anacetrapib is ongoing.
+Unlike what was observed for dalcetrapib, no interaction was noted between the ADCY9 SNP (rs1967309) and cardiovascular benefit.

 Presented by Dr. A. Michael Lincoff at the European Society of Cardiology Congress, Rome, Italy, August 28, 2016.